GHowardEng/qmlGaugeDesigns/README.md

 ## QML Instruments Examples

-Repository to explore the creation of qml components for use in instrumentaion applications.
+Repository to explore the creation of qml components for use in instrumentation applications.

 ### RPM Project